MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-processes.md

 1. Go to [Power Automate](https://flow.microsoft.com/) and sign in.

-1. Select My flows on the left navigation bar.
+1. Select **My flows** on the left navigation bar.

-1. Select UI flows on the page on the right.
-You should see you can create new UI flows there if you have the correct license.
+1. Select desktop flows on the page on the right.
+You should see you can create new desktop flows there if you have the correct license.

 1. You may need to start a trial or ask your administrator to do it.